Young Scientists for Africa provides scholarships for talented African science students to attend the annual London International Youth Science Forum

 Clare was an author on the first revision of the Salters Horners Advanced Physics materials (2009) and provided the chapter on Equality and Diversity in Science Education in the 4th Edition of the ASE Guide to Secondary Science Education (2018).
 She is also on the editorial board of the international journal ‘Physics Education’, and currently their book review editor.

-Clare is a trustee of the British Physics Olympiad and was part of the group that guided the organisation into achieving charity status.
+Until recently, she was a trustee of the British Physics Olympiad and was part of the group that guided the organisation into achieving charity status.
 She has supported LIYSF for a number of years and been an expert/judge at the Bazaar poster event.

 Peter Upton has recently retired after a career investigating corporate fraud for a number of FTSE 100 Companies with additional expertise in Anti-Money Laundering and Anti-Bribery & Corruption.
 He is a former President of a local rugby club and has been instrumental in developing youth rugby in general and girls rugby in particular.

 David is a financial manager at G4S, the international security business which now forms part of the Allied Universal group.
 He was a close friend of founding trustee Tim since their time at university and shared many happy times together.

 David has a commitment to fairness and equality in the world and is delighted to work with the YoSA to help achieve this.

 Manuel Tapia is from Colombia.
 He is currently a master’s student in education at the University of Barcelona.
 He has experience working with young, indigenous political leaders and students.
 He has taught at University and supported local government social, youth and inclusivity projects.
 Since 2022 he has been part of YoSA and is currently supporting the visa application process for students who are beneficiaries of the LIYSF scholarship.